tpcarlson/synth-diy/d6/ASSEMBLY.md

 ###### Slide potentiometer

 Last but not least, solder the slide potentiometer.
 To keep it flat against the PCB, add in a piece of scrap cardboard between the top of the potentiometer and the back of the front panel.
-Solder the back parts, and you're done!
+Solder the pins at the back, and you're done!

 ![](images/14-pot.jpg)